-In the 1943 invasion of Italy, one American platoon lands, digs in, then makes its way inland to attempt to take a fortified farmhouse, as tension and casualties mount.
+In the 1943 invasion of Italy, one American platoon lands, digs in, then makes its way inland to blow up a bridge next to a fortified farmhouse, as tension and casualties mount.
 Unusually ...
 See full summary »

 Cesira and her 13-year-old daughter, Rosetta, flee from the allied bombs in Rome during the second world war.
 They travel to the village where Cesira was born.
 During their journey and in ...
 See full summary »